 The Sixth District decision in People v.
-Puentes (2010) 190 Cal.
-App.4th 1480 provides a paradigmatic example of the operation of vindictive prosecution principles.
+Puentes (2010) 190 Cal.App.4th 1480, provides a solid example of the operation of vindictive prosecution principles.
 In Puentes, the defendant was originally charged with statutory rape (a felony) and contributing to the delinquency of a minor (a misdemeanor).
+(Id. at p.
+1483.)
 The jury hung on the felony and convicted the defendant on the misdemeanor.
+(Ibid.)
 The prosecutor dismissed the felony charge when sentence was imposed on the misdemeanor.
-After the misdemeanor conviction was reversed on appeal, the prosecutor reinstated the felony charge on vindictive prosecutor indicated that she thought that it was only proper to proceed on the original charge since she believed that the defendant had committed the crime.
-The motion was denied and the defendant was convicted of the felony.
-On appeal, the court held that the prosecutor's justification for reviving the felony was insufficient to dispel the presumption of prosecutorial vindictiveness.
-Finding no basis for a change in circumstances other than the defendant's success on appeal, the court dismissed the conviction.
+(Ibid.)
+After the misdemeanor conviction was reversed on appeal, the prosecutor reinstated the felony charge.
+(Ibid.)
+In response to the defense motion to dismiss the felony charge on vindictive prosecution grounds, the prosecutor indicated that she thought that it was only proper to proceed on the original charge since she believed that the defendant had committed the crime.
 (Id. at p.
-1488.)
+1487.)
+The motion to dismiss the felony count was denied and the defendant was convicted of the felony.
+(Id. at p.
+1482.)